 ‘PBS capacity building, data digitization vital for service delivery’

-Dr Zafar on behalf of PBS also appreciated the D4D effort to fill the gaps to improve data ecosystem in the country.
+Dr Zafar on behalf of PBS also appreciated the D4D effort to fill the gaps to improve the data ecosystem in the country.
 “We have huge data gaps on the real side because data insights are not available when the decision-making process is being done,” he said.

-Dr Naeem Uz Zafar underlined that it is critical to develop visuals out of data to grab more attention of relevant stakeholders with focus on developing data into visual through maps, infographics, images, diagrams, pie charts, colour coding, etc.
+Dr Naeem Uz Zafar underlined that it is critical to developing visuals out of data to grab more attention of relevant stakeholders with focus on developing data into visual through maps, infographics, images, diagrams, pie charts, colour coding, etc.

 The 3-day training on “Persuading with Data” focused on to capacitate mid-career officers within the national statistical system to interpret and use data to improve its applicability and relevance to policy making.